-Natural Words: An Anthology of Nature Poetry - review
+Natural Words: An Anthology of Nature Poetry - review by Helen Moore

 'Although nearly all these poems appear in print here for the first time, reading the eight voices included, all strikingly distinct, offers a pervasive sense of united poetic intention.
 The anthology’s subtitle, ‘Righting the land left’, reflects an earth-centric and regenerative perspective among a group of writers who have regularly met for nearly two decades to share their work, and with whom I too collaborated.
 The group evolved, as Dr Kevan Manwaring explains in his introduction, through a course he ran in Bath in 2003, entitled ‘Creative Writing and the Environment’.
 Most of the poems in this anthology (a sequel to Writing the Land, which was edited by Manwaring, explore facets of this relationship – and, standing in the Bardic tradition, often echo aspects of our native oral heritage, as praise songs (of place, wild creatures, seasons, natural phenomena) and as laments of ecological destruction.